The perfect indulgence, this Bacon, Potato and Leek Soup with Roasted Garlic is rich, delicious and satisfying all year long.

 I’m looking forward to spring and while I will be insanely jealous of those of you who are actually seeing it a month sooner than me; I will sit back and enjoy this delicious soup and soothe my ‘it’s not spring here yet’ sorrow.
 Trust me, it helps!

-PIN ‘Bacon, Potato and Leek Soup with Roasted Garlic’
+PIN IT!
+‘Bacon, Potato and Leek Soup with Roasted Garlic’

 For the soup